Palma in a weather jam: When gray days roll over the city

 Short break, shopping marathon or traffic chaos?

-In the late morning a layer of clouds settled over Palma, and within an hour the city's rhythm changed.
+In the late morning a layer of clouds settled over Palma, as noted in Clouds Instead of Sunburn: Palma Feels Cozy and Mild, and within an hour the city's rhythm changed.
 Parking spaces on the Paseo Mallorca filled up, rental cars queued at the entrance to the waterfront car park, and the buses heading to Playa de Palma were so full that long lines formed at the stops.
 Police officers directed traffic with whistles and hand signals, and activity on the Avinguda d'Argentina came to an almost complete standstill.

 The key question: How resilient is Palma to short visitor peaks?

-This question may sound dry, but it is practical: when a gray day drives hundreds of people out of hotels and holiday apartments into the city, the existing infrastructure is often not sufficient.
+This question may sound dry, but it is practical: when a gray day drives hundreds of people out of hotels and holiday apartments into the city, the existing infrastructure is often not sufficient, a pattern explored in When the Clouds Come: Palma's Old Town Between Gain and Limits.
 An older taxi driver put it bluntly: "This only happens when the sun fails - then everyone heads into the city."
 The challenge is not only the number of people, but their behaviour: everyone heads for the same attractive spots - bakeries on the Plaça Major, museums, the main shopping streets.

 The result is overcrowded sidewalks, honking cars, stressed delivery drivers and shopkeepers who also tell of full tables.
 On the Passeig the police warnings mix with the clinking of coffee cups and the distant roar of the sea - on such days the city sounds like a small improvised stage.